wrznr/sounding-spirit-2025/content.md

 # Working with OCR texts

-🖼️ Image File

-- A scanned image of a historical document page.
+- 🖼️ Image File: A scanned image of a historical document page.

-🧾 ALTO XML

-- Contains information about
+- 🧾 ALTO XML: Contains information about
     + Text blocks and lines
     + (Font sizes and styles)
     + Coordinates for layout zones

-📄 Raw OCR Text

-- Extracted text as a plain string.
+- 📄 Raw OCR Text: Extracted text as a plain string.
     + May contain artifacts such as
         * Incorrect characters or word splits
         * Line break and hyphenation issues